MTPruett-DevOps/pages/src/posts/architecture-decisions/databricks.md

 # Too Many Workspaces: Why We're Centralizing Databricks

-We started with what felt like the right move: give each dev team their own Databricks stack — dev, QA, UAT, and prod.
+We started with what felt like the right move: give each dev team their own Databricks stack — DEV, QA, UAT, and PROD.
 Isolated environments.
 Clean separation.
 Minimal cross-team interference.

 But in reality, it turned into a mess.